neonorb/aura/README.md

 Refer to the [GNU Coding Standards.](https://www.gnu.org/prep/standards/standards.html) for a general guide.

 View [this](https://rogerdudler.github.io/git-guide/) if you're unfarmilar with using git.

-When using git please follow the guidelines listed [here](http://nvie.com/posts/a-successful-git-branching-model/).

 # License
-GPL V3.0+ (See LICENSE file for details.)
+GPL V3.0 or later (See LICENSE file for details.)

 *This document is subject to change*